 When you’re dealing with medical debt, it can be hard to determine what you are being charged for.
 Depending on your health insurance (assuming you have insurance) it isn’t always clear in the first place just how much you might owe.

 Services might sometimes overlap or be described in technical language, and there can be billing for any variety of tests, medicine, use of equipment, or time spent with doctors or specialists.

 Hospital bills can be particularly hard to break down.
-Sometimes insurance companies won’t pay what they said they would, and doctors or hospitals will bill you for unexpected items you thought were supposed to be covered by your healthcare plan.
+Sometimes insurance companies won’t pay what they said they would.
+Doctors or hospitals will also sometimes bill you for unexpected items you thought were supposed to be covered by your healthcare plan.

 There can also be issues of duplicate billing and other mistakes that are hard to track down.
 Plus, your bills might be staggered so that you don’t actually know the total cost of what you owe.

 For all these reasons, it’s crucial to be very careful and thorough when dealing with your medical bills to ensure that you aren’t paying more than you should be.
 Unfortunately, this can mean a lot of time on the phone clarifying every potential issue as it arises.